trzy/Supermodel/Docs/README.txt

 Numerous people contributed their precious time and energy to this project.
 Without them, Supermodel would not have been possible.
-In no particular order, I would like to thank:
+In no particular order, we would like to thank:

     - Ville Linde, original Supermodel team member and MAMEDev extraordinaire
     - Stefano Teso, original Supermodel team member
     - ElSemi, for all sorts of technical information and insight
     - Naibo Zhang, for his work on Model 3 graphics
     - R. Belmont, for all sorts of help
+    - Andrew Lewis (a.k.a.
+Andy Geezer), for dumping the drive board ROMs and providing region codes
     - The Guru, for his efforts in dumping Model 3 ROM sets
-    - Andrew Lewis, for his arcade know-how and helpfulness
     - Abelardo Vidal Martos, for providing extremely useful video recordings of actual Model 3 games
     - Andrew Gardner, for fruitful discussion
     - Chad Reker, for being an especially thorough play-tester
-    - And, of course, my sister Nicole, for help with web site images
+    - And of course, my sister Nicole, for help with web site images

 Supermodel includes code from the following projects: